-Dr. Okoroha has extensive training in hip arthroscopy and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in hip arthroscopy and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Dr. Okoroha performs hip arthroscopy through very small incisions to diagnose and treat various hip conditions including:

 - Removal of torn cartilage or bone chips that cause hip pain and immobility.

 - Repair of a torn labrum, a fibrous cartilage ring along the border of the acetabular socket.

 - Removal of bone spurs or extra bone growths caused by arthritis or an injury.

 - Removal of part of the inflamed synovium, the membrane that lines the joint, in patients with inflammatory arthritis.
 This procedure is called a partial synovectomy.